James River Face Wilderness: Topography

+Devil's Marbleyard rock outcrop as seen from the base.
+The large boulders can be climbed by hikers.

 The wilderness has a complex topography with a peak Highcock Knob towering at an elevation of 3100 feet over the James River at 650 feet, a rock outcrop Devils Marbleyard composed of quartzite boulders the size of a schoolbus, many creeks with rapid descents and waterfalls, and the tall ridges Piney Ridge on the east and Gunter Ridge on the west.

 Management

 This wilderness was designated by congress in 1975 and is managed by the U.S. Forest Service as a part of the Glenwood-Pedlar Ranger Districts of the George Washington & Jefferson National Forests.

 There are some regulations to maintain the integrity of the area.
 For example, motorized equipment, motor vehicles and mountain bikes are prohibited, group size is limited to ten people, and limits are placed on camping.

 The wilderness is being monitored for clean air, with special concern for visibility, water quality and vegetation.
 Sulfur compounds produce a haze reducing visibility, an acidification of streams and a leaching of nutrients from the soil, and ozone creates visible injury to plant leaves reducing plant growth.
 Pollutants are created by many sources over a large geographic region.